mikestr/diffmap/README.md

 You can find the original source code at:
 https://grigoriefflab.umassmed.edu/diffmap

-This version compiles on Linux (x86_64, aarch64) and MacOS (arm64), and works for very large volumes (1280 pixel cubes tested).
+This version compiles on Linux (x86_64, aarch64) and MacOS (arm64).

+It works for very large volumes (1280 pixel cubes tested).

 Changes were made with the help of AI.

 I use the executable through a bash script that takes 3 inputs: